Kimberly Hirsch • December 1, 2024

 Tip #1 – Hydrate, Hydrate, Hydrate!

 Staying hydrated by drinking enough water is one of the best things you can do for your skin in the winter.
 When the air gets colder and drier, your skin loses moisture faster, and drinking enough water helps replenish it from the inside out.
-Opting for filtered water is even better, as it removes impurities that can affect your overall health and skin clarity.
+Opting for filtered water is even better, as it removes impurities that may affect your overall health and skin clarity.
 Hydrated skin stays more elastic, smooth, and resilient against dryness, flakiness, and irritation.
 So, sip on that filtered water throughout the day—your skin (and the rest of your body) will thank you!

 Tip #2 – Cool it in the Shower

 Hot showers might feel amazing in the winter, but beware!
 Steamy hot showers can dry your skin by washing away its natural oils, making it itchy and irritated.
-If you’re prone to eczema or flakiness, hot water can worsen things by messing with your skin’s protective barrier.
+If you're prone to eczema or flakiness, hot water may worsen things by messing with your skin's protective barrier.
 The good news?
 You can keep your skin happy by sticking to warm (not scorching) showers and keeping them short—about 5-10 minutes.
-Equally important–don’t forget to slather on a rich moisturizer immediately to lock in that hydration.
-Heavier, oil-based moisturizers can work best to protect your dry winter skin.
+Equally important–don't forget to slather on a rich moisturizer immediately to lock in that hydration.
+Heavier, oil-based moisturizers may work best to protect your dry winter skin.

 Tip #3 – Use a Humidifier